 Network servers run operating systems that create and manage the basic network environment.
 They:

 - Manage internal and external communications between devices.
 In some operating systems this includes managing the routes data takes between users.
-In manufacturing systems where automated machinery creates large amounts of network traffic that doesn’t need processing at the core, it can be automatically blocked or redirected
+However, in manufacturing systems where automated machinery creates large amounts of network traffic that doesn’t need processing at the core, it can be automatically blocked or redirected.

 - Identify and authorize devices attached to the network.